flutter/flutter/packages/flutter_tools/lib/src/android/README.md

 ### Gradle
-When updating the Gradle version used in project templates (`templateDefaultGradleVersion`, `templateDefaultGradleVersionForModule`), make sure that:
+When updating the Gradle version used in project templates (`templateDefaultGradleVersion`), make sure that:
 - Framework integration & benchmark tests are running with at least this Gradle version.
-- Flutter tools tests that perform String checks with the current template Gradle verisons are updated (you should see these fail if you do not fix them preemptively).
+- Flutter tools tests that perform String checks with the current template Gradle verison is updated (you should see these fail if you do not fix them preemptively).

 When new versions of Gradle become available, make sure to: